mideind/FlutterSnowboy/README.md

 detector.hotwordHandler = hwHandler;

-// ... get audio data as UInt8List and feed into detection function.
+// ... get audio data as UInt8List (e.g. via flutter_sound) and feed into
-// Audio data should be 16 kHz, 16-bit mono PCM
+// the detect function.
+Audio data should be 16 kHz, 16-bit mono PCM.

 detector.detect(data);

-// ... and hwHandler() gets called when the hotword is detected.
+// ... and hwHandler() gets called when the hotword is detected in audio data.
 ```

 ## Contributing